 Thomas Holzman and Alison Drucker have been married for many years.
 They have shared many aspects of their lives.
 They have raised two children, now grown, and they are both attorneys.

 Now, one of their favorite shared activities has brought them together again, this time for a unique honor.
-They are the 2012 recipients of the Gary Lee Maker Award.
+They are the 2012 recipients of the Gary Maker Audience Award.
 This is the second time the award has been given, and the second time Tom and Alison have been nominated.
 They were finalists for the first annual award, named for enthusiastic and supportive audience member Gary Lee Maker, who died in 2011.

 The Gary Lee Maker Award goes to members of the audience whose love for theatre is an inspiration to others.